 Category name in the API: |

 Finding description: An instance uses a load balancer that is configured to use a target HTTP proxy instead of a target HTTPS proxy.
-This finding isn't available for project-level activations.
+For project-level activations of the Security Command Center Premium tier, this finding is available only if the Standard tier is enabled in the parent organization.
 Pricing tier: Premium

 Supported assets |